mohammed-ihtisham/momento-backend/functional-design.md

     a relationshipType String // friend, parent, partner, etc. a notes String
     a preferences set Preference
+    a memoriesUrls set Url // urls to image media of memories

   a set of Preferences with
     a profile Profile